-Home advantage could be an important factor for Brazil, who are the favorites to lift the World Cup trophy for a sixth time.
-While punters looking for real money might be tempted by the latest world cup offers of football betting at william hill.
+Home advantage could be an important factor for Brazil, who are the favorites to lift the World Cup trophy for the sixth time.

 So, it’s time for The Football Saga to take a look at who we think the three key players of the biggest football festival in Brazil will be…

 Club: Real Madrid

 Cristiano Ronaldo, who plays as a forward for La Liga giants Real Madrid and captains the Portugal national team.

 The Portuguese striker, who made his international debut in August 2003 – has been capped 110 times and the leading top goalscorer of all time with 49 goals.

 The two times FIFA Ballon d’Or winner has 252 goals in 246 appearances for the Real Madrid.

 Ronaldo is the man, who scored all four goals including a hat trick in the second leg of Portugal’s World Cup play-off against Sweden.
 This might be the last world cup for the 29-year-old striker so he will definitely try out his best performance to add the World Cup into the list of his achievements.